ACKRONNE/TI-84-plus-Numerical-methods-Programs/README.md

 # TI-84-plus
-Programs for the TI-84 Plus calculator, oriented to Numerical operation
+Programs for the TI-84 Plus calculator, oriented to Numerical methods

 The programs are used to: